Keyi1101/SmartMask/README.md

 - Algorithm
   - Model_deployment
   - Model_training
+  - see more at README in the folder

 - Hardware Code
   - ArduinoCode
-  - More details can be gotten in README of ArduinoCode folder
+  - see more in README of ArduinoCode folder

 - Grafana Json Package
   - Intelligent Mask Grafana Dashboard JSON.json